janovrom/SpinInput/README.md

 The character sets can be easily switched as they are implemented as ScriptableObject, so it's only a matter of changing references.

 I was quite shameless about coding the input field as it is made by stripping the old UI InputField (Unity 5.3. made public on [github](https://github.com/tenpn/unity3d-ui/blob/master/UnityEngine.UI/UI/Core/InputField.cs)) of all stuff regarding virtual keyboards (and obsolete calls).
 The input was replaced by sending virtual KeyEvents to active input field.

+TODO: Requires some user testing (positions of buttons, its sizes, etc.)